Ri-chard-Wu/QT3/README.md

 ## Brief

 This project includes a robot arm and a dashboard.
 Warning: The codes are still not very optimized and are still a little bit messy and (potentially) buggy.
+Be mindful when using the code.

 ## Pre-requisites